Aovo Pro Review – Upgrade, or Clone?

 Lock and security

-Still, locking the scooter that way doesn’t prevent someone from simply lifting it up, putting it in the trunk of their vehicle, and driving off with it.
-If you plan on leaving your scooter outside, I recommend checking out a good electric scooter lock.
+However, this still doesn’t prevent someone from lifting and taking the scooter.
+If you plan on leaving your scooter outside, check out a good electric scooter lock.

 Accessories and gear